Fayzullah was a renowned artist of the royal Mughal atelier in the late 18th century, during the reign of Alamgir II. Two of his masterpieces,...

 At Dunhuang, the very first cave temple was dug out in 366 CE.
 Based on the legend, Lezun, a Buddhist monk, stopped to drink at the Great Spring Valley near Dunhuang before continuing his journey.
 While resting, he watched the sunset over the mountain.
 A wondrous giant Maitreya, Buddha of the future, surrounded by an aura of golden light, appeared from the mountain.

 Lezun was amazed by this vision.
 He thought that this was the holy place for which he had been searching.
 Therefore, he abandoned his onward journey to build a cave in this place to pay homage to the Buddha.
-After cutting his cave from the cliff-face opposite the mountain, Lezun painted his vision onto the walls of the cave.
+After cutting his cave from the cliff opposite the mountain, Lezun painted his vision onto the walls of the cave.
 Then, he added a three-dimensional figure of the Buddha constructed around a wooden frame.

 Through Dunhuang, other notable events occurred in the history of Buddhism.
 For example, in 399 CE, Faxian (337 – c.
 422 CE), a Chinese Buddhist monk, started his pilgrimage to India traveling on foot.
 In a similar fashion, the Indian high monk Kumarajiva (344–413 CE) traveled from Kucha to Chang’an, China in 401 CE.
 He began his monumental project of translating into Chinese some of the most important Mahayana scriptures.

 Paul Pelliot (1878-1945), a French sinologist, heard about a find of manuscripts and rushed to Dunhuang.
 While at making his research, he had written a detailed account of some of the most valuable documents he had encountered.
-Then, he mailed his findings back to Europe, where it was published upon its arrival.
+Then, he mailed his findings back to Europe, where it was published upon their arrival.
 Although he had only a few minutes to examine each manuscript, the sinologist included extensive biographical and textual data.
 This gigantic effort was so unusual that he was falsely accused of faking the documents.

 Throughout the centuries, the popularity of Buddhism in China was growing.
 The ruling elite realized that Buddhist art can move mountains and change people’s attitudes to a ruler.
 Therefore, some rulers probably thought that Buddhism could undermine the established Confucian order.
-In 446 CE, the emperor Taiwu of Northern Wei (408–452 CE) started the Buddhist persecution.
+In 446 CE, the emperor Taiwu of Northern Wei (408–452 CE) started Buddhist persecution.
 Consequently, many monks were killed, and a significant part of Buddhist art was destroyed.

 However, the succeeding emperor considered himself a reincarnation of the Buddha.
-In 460 CE, he appointed Tanyao, a monk, to restore the Buddhist art.
+In 460 CE, he appointed Tanyao, a monk, to restore Buddhist art.
 The monk oversaw the construction of the cave temple in Yungang, Shanxi province, China.
 As a symbol of the permanence of Buddhism, artists created Giant Buddha figures in these caves, representing the past emperors.
 Additionally, 51,000 sandstone statues of Buddha emerged in 53 grottoes.

 Although Buddhist art could move mountains, it was always under the sway of rulers.
 For example, admiration for Chinese culture motivated the sixth Northern Wei emperor to move his capital to Luoyang.
 Eventually, the monks occupied one-third of the city’s dwelling area.
 At nearby Longmen grottoes, craftsmen created cave temples sponsored by the imperial family.

 Still, in the north of the country, the emperor Wu (543–578 CE) of the Northern Zhou dynasty had a different vision.
 Aiming to restore the glory of ancient China, he favored Confucianism.
 Therefore, he started the second great persecution in 574 CE.
-The emperor and aristocracy appropriated the Buddhist works of art.
+The emperor and aristocracy appropriated Buddhist works of art.

 Nevertheless, the storm was brief.
 After the emperor Wen (541–604 CE) of the Sui dynasty came to power, Buddhist art ushered in the golden era.
 The emperor used Buddhism as a binding influence in the reunification of the north and south of China.
 His fame attracted envoys from Japan and Korea to seek Buddhist teachings.